errier/pia-notify/README.md

-# Chrome extension
+# WebExtension

-This chrome extension will poll the PIA website to determine if your're protected by PIA or not.
+This WebExtension (Chrome extension/Firefox Add-on) will poll the PIA website to determine if your're protected by PIA or not.
 If not, it will temporarily show a warning on top of the page.